Medicaid Waiver Case Management Organization Changes

 Review the organization’s website for information about its mission and its vision for providing case management services.

-If possible, connect with others who receive or have received services from them.
+If possible, connect with others who receive or have received services from the CMO.
 This might include people you know from Special Olympics, Self-Advocates of Indiana, local chapters of The Arc, parent groups, etc.

-If you call the organization, are they open to talking to you?
+If you reach out to the organization, are they open to talking to you?

 The following are suggested questions to ask or look for in your research.

-- Are your case managers experienced in supporting individuals with my or my loved one’s specific disability, including co-occurring conditions like developmental disabilities and mental or behavioral health needs?
+• Are your case managers experienced in supporting individuals with my or my loved one’s specific disability, including co-occurring conditions like developmental disabilities, TBIs, physical disabilities, and mental or behavioral health needs?

 Questions?
 Concerns?